skyssolutions/lynxchan/src/be/Readme.md

 # Dependencies
 Required modules:
 * mongodb: database driver.
-* imagemagick: used for creating thumbnails.
+* gm: used for creating thumbnails.
 * jsdom: used for handling DOM to create HTML from the templates.
 * multiparty: used when parsing requests to the form api.
 * bcrypt: used for encrypting passwords.